outdreamer/build-a-cure-1/docs/to_do.md

   - make sure youre not assigning scores or other calculated numbers as dict keys or other identifiers anywhere

 ## Structural Objects
+  - find functions should have logic to rule out other types & type-specific logic since they're used as a backup to pattern-matching
   - fix word pattern iteration
   - add pattern_map synonym replacements
-  - add functions for structure_types = ['modifier', 'verb_phrase', 'noun_phrase', 'phrase', 'clause']
+  - add functions for structure_types = ['modifier', 'clause']
   - some of these types have type mappings so generalize when you can: condition = state, symptom = function = side_effects, function = relationship, synthesis = build process, structure = pattern
   - finish adding combined operator output impact
   - repeated options shouldnt happen within an alt set: |NNS NNS VBZ2 VBZ3 NNS|